petk/php-build-system/docs/autotools.md

 See `./configure --help` for all available configuration options and variables.

+Some common arguments can be passed to command-line options:

+* To build extension as shared: `--enable-EXT=shared` or `--with-EXT=shared`.
+* Some options accept multiple arguments separated by comma (`,`).
+For example, passing the library location and similar: `--with-EXT=shared,/usr`

 ## 5. Determining platform

 With Autotools there are several shell variables that help determine the